NelsWebDev/JS-ClientLocation/README.md

 # JS-ClientLocation

-Small Javascript library for obtaining the IP address and/or location using CloudFlare and ipinfo.io (not affilated).
+Small Javascript library for obtaining the IP address and/or location using CloudFlare and ipinfo.io (not affiliated).

 **Note:** Ideally you should use the JavaScript location API to obtain the user's location.
 This simply is an alternative which does not require the visitor to enable location services.